 There are many factors to this, and I need more information on your particular situation before I can estimate your costs.
 Some of these factors include the volume of items we need to sort through, the size of the space we’re working in, how quickly you can make decisions, and how much support you need.
 Do you have a budget in mind for your project?
 Since my services are customized, I can tailor the services to match your needs, including financial.
-Professional organizers in the United States typically charge between $50 and $125 per hour.
-I charge by the 3-hour session, and my rates fall in the affordable end of that range.
+Professional organizers in the United States typically charge between $60 and $125 per hour.
+I charge by the 3-hour session, and my rates fall in that range.
 I offer discounted session packages as well.

 How long is each session?

 Sessions are three hours, with breaks as needed.
 If we work less than that, it feels like not much gets accomplished.
 Longer than three hours and we start to lose steam.
 Exceptions are made for projects that need to meet a deadline - for example, if you’re moving, we would schedule longer days with plenty of breaks as necessary.
 If you are dealing with a health condition that affects your energy level, we can find ways to accommodate that as well.
 Either way, I make it a priority to leave you with a functional space in between sessions.